corner_analysis_all_combinations

 - circuit_analyzer.all.corner_analysis_all_combinations(circuit_model, wavelengths, parallel=False)

-The resulting smatrices are stored in a dictionary, where the key refers to a combination of corners.
+- Get the smatrix for all possible corner combinations. - To find which corners exist, this method looks through all the circuit models and collects all potential corners. - The resulting smatrices are stored in a dictionary, where the key refers to a combination of corners.
 For instance, with 3 corners ‘s’, ‘t’, and ‘w’.
-This will result in 3 × 3 × 3 = 27 unique simulations.
+This will result in 3 × 3 × 3 = 27 unique simulations. - Parameters:

 - circuit_model: CircuitModel